ECB 'Return to Play' guidelines and road map have been published recently. See attached:

 The ECB’s advice is that clubs use government and Public Health England’s guidance to inform their knowledge and the latest information is available on the links below.
 Please check this site daily because it is continually updated.
-At time of writing we will continue to plan for the expectation that the season proceeds as normal but prepare for a range of scenarios that may include postponing or cancelling elements of the season.
+At time of writing we are planning for the expectation that the 2021 season proceeds as near to normal as possible.

 Further very useful information on Covid 19 guidance for club & educational settings

 The club will follow the guidance provided by Public Health England with responses and future contingency planning in relation to the Coronavirus (Covid-19).

 What to do if you are concerned that you might be developing symptoms of the Covid-19

 - If a player or member develops any signs of Covid-19 they must stay at home and refer to their own health service/government advice (NHS111 in the UK) for assessment

 - Parents of the mini’s and youth section of the club must keep their child at home